natelaclaire/cis338/class-4/1-themes.md

 Let's select a new theme for our tutorial site:

 1. Click in the _Search Themes_ box and enter _Kaaryam_ and press Enter.
 2. You should see one result.
-Click _Install_.
+Click it to get more information.
+3. Check the ratings and read the information.
+4. Once you're comfortable, click _Install_.
-3. Once the _Install_ button changes to _Activate_, click that.
+5. Once the _Install_ button changes to _Activate_, click that.
-4. Now click the _Home_ button to see the updated site.
+6. Now click the _Home_ button to see the updated site.
-5. This theme is designed for conferences, but it supports WordPress's full site editing functionality, so we'll be able to change it to look the way we need.
+7. This theme is designed for conferences, but it supports WordPress's full site editing functionality, so we'll be able to change it to look the way we need.